Verlinde formulae on complex surfaces: K-theoretic invariants: Introduction

 Here $\Lambda_{-1} (\cdot)$ is introduced in Section \ref{inst} and $y$ is related to $t := c_1^{\C^*}(\mathfrak{t})$ by $y=e^t$.
 The Nekrasov-Okounkov twist ensures that these invariants are unchanged under $y \leftrightarrow y^{-1}$ \cite[Prop.~2.27]{Tho}.
 Our next two conjectures concern

-where $L \in \Pic(S)$.\footnote{If the line bundle $\mu(L)$ does not exist on $N$ (or $N^{\C^*}$), then we \emph{define} these invariants by virtual $\C^*$-localization combined with the virtual HRR formula as before.} This expression has instanton and monopole contributions corresponding to the decomposition $N^{\C^*} = M \sqcup M^{\mono}$.
-The instanton contribution equals\footnote{By essentially the same argument as in \cite[Sect.~2.5]{Tho}.}
+where $L \in \Pic(S)$.\footnote{If the line bundle $\mu(L)$ does not exist on $N$ (or $N^{\C^*}$), then we \emph{define} these invariants by virtual $\C^*$-localization combined with the virtual HRR formula as before.} This expression has instanton and monopole contributions corresponding to the decomposition $N^{\C^*} = M \sqcup M^{\mon}$.
+By the argument in \cite[Sect.~2.5]{Tho}, the instanton contribution equals

 where $\vd$ is given by \eqref{vd} and $\chi_y^\vir(M,\cdot)$ is the twisted virtual $\chi_y$-genus \cite{FG}.

 Consider the following two theta functions and the normalized Dedekind eta function

 We also use the following notation.
 For any $a,b \in H^2(S,\Z)$, define